Group fairness in dynamic refugee assignment: Algorithm with Distribution-Independent Vanishing Regret

-We first explain an intuition for how \textsc{CBP} predicts whether an arrival should receive a high-score assignment.
-Suppose for a group $g$ a clairvoyant knew its future arrivals and could assign each arrival greedily to the score-maximizing location.
-If assigning~$t$ to~$J^{\BP}(t)$ and all subsequent arrivals of group $g(t)$ greedily is insufficient for $g(t)$ to meet its requirement, then {our clairvoyant would} assign arrival $t$ to the greedy location, denoted by $J^{\GR}(t)$.
-In contrast, if it is sufficient, our clairvoyant would assign arrival $t$ to $J^{\BP}(t)$.
-To formalize this intuition, let $J^{\alg}(\tau)$ denote the assignment that \textsc{CBP} made at time $\tau$.
+We next explain how \textsc{CBP} predicts whether an arrival $t$ should receive a greedy assignment $J^{\GR}(t)$ instead of an \textsc{ABP} assignment $J^{\BP}(t)$ in Line~\ref{algoline:bpc-select} of Algorithm~\ref{algo:bpc}.
+Suppose for a group $g$, a clairvoyant knew its future arrivals and could assign each arrival to its score-maximizing (greedy) location $J^{\GR}(t)$.
+If assigning~arrival $t$ to~$J^{\BP}(t)$ and all subsequent arrivals of group $g(t)$ greedily is insufficient for this group to meet its requirement, then our clairvoyant assigns arrival $t$ to $J^{\GR}(t)$.
+In contrast, if it is sufficient, our clairvoyant assigns arrival $t$ to $J^{\BP}(t)$.
+Formally, let $J^{\alg}(\tau)$ denote the assignment that \textsc{CBP} made at time $\tau$.
 Then, our clairvoyant condition is

 The terms on the left-hand side denote (i) the scores of already-assigned arrivals, (ii) the score of the current arrival $t$ under $J^{\BP}$, and (iii) the cumulative scores of assigning the remaining arrivals of group $g$ greedily.
-Since there are exactly $N(g,T)$ summands on the left, this can be rewritten~as \begin{small}
+Since there are exactly $N(g,T)$ summands, the condition is equivalent to